Booking the Trip: 5,336 Miles of Flying to Nowhere

 After receiving clearance, we had a relatively long roll but the views on takeoff were lovely as usual when departing from LAX.

 After reaching cruising altitude, the single crew member working first class came around to take drink orders from everyone.
 She worked efficiently and had my sparkling water and nuts in a ramekin out in under a minute.
 Now usually United warms these nuts before consumption though that was not the case this time.
-Its not a big deal at all, but should be a representation of what United wants its redone service to be.
+It’s not a big deal at all, given that UA’s regional aircraft don’t have ovens to head food.

 After this was done, the crew came around with hot towels for everyone.

 Next was lunch.
 On United express flights of this length, there is a choice between two cold options for lunch.
 I wasn’t too happy about BOTH options being cold but it is what it is.
+As I said earlier, regional aircraft generally don’t have ovens to heat food so this isn’t really their fault.
 There was a choice between a chicken cobb salad or a Beef Sriracha Wrap and I went with the latter.

 The salad was dry and rubbery at best, but the Sesame ginger sauce added some moistness and taste to the salad.
 The grapes were actually nice and fresh and very comparable to grapes that I consume on the ground.
 The wrap was decently tasty.
 The beef was alright, and the sriracha added a slight kick to the wrap, but it was decent at best.
 The fact that the wrap was chilled definitely contributed to the weak taste of the wrap.
 But the meal was overall filling.
 The cookie was very soft and sweet.